Avoid using fertilizers and pesticides near stone walls.

 Description of the action

-Avoid using fertilisers and pesticides near the rock garden.
+Avoid using fertilizers and pesticides near stone walls.

 Why?

-Old stone meadows act as connecting corridors in the agricultural landscape, providing habitats and habitats for many species.
-When mosses start to grow between the stones, they form a shallow, nutrient-rich soil that can provide a growing medium for flowers.
-The southern sides of the rock gardens provide a warm, sunny spot for warmth-loving insects and reptiles.
-The hollows provide habitat for reptiles and amphibians.
+Old stone walls serve as corridors in agricultural landscapes, providing habitats and growing conditions for many species.
+When mosses start growing between stones, they create a shallow and nutrient-poor substrate, which can support flowers.
+The south-facing sides of stone walls offer warm and sunny spots for heat-loving insects and reptiles.
+Cavities provide habitats for reptiles and amphibians.